Combat Jackets

 • Frequently asked questions

 The difference between a premium combat jacket and a budget version lies mainly in the materials and finish.
-Invader Gear uses a 65% cotton, 35% polyester blend to achieve a good balance between comfort and durability.
+Invader Gear uses a 65% cotton, 35% polyester blend to strike a good balance between comfort and durability.
 Clawgear opts for 50% polyamide and 50% cotton for extra durability.
 Helikon-Tex focuses on lightweight and quick-drying properties with a 52% nylon and 48% cotton blend.
 Cheaper jackets are less breathable and wear out more quickly at pressure points such as the shoulders and elbows.

-| Merk | Material mix | Distinctive feature | Ideal for: |
+| Merk | Mix of materials | Distinctive feature | Ideal for: |

 |---|---|---|---|

-| Invader Gear | 65% cotton / 35% polyester | Good balance, breathable | All-round screenings & daytime events |
+| Invader Gear | 65% cotton / 35% polyester | Good balance, breathable | All-round tournaments & Day events |

 | Clawgear | 50% polyamide / 50% cotton | Maximum wear resistance | Intensive & Professional use |

-| Helikon-Tex | 52% nylon / 48% cotton | Lightweight & Quick-drying | Active gameplay & Changeable weather |
+| Helikon-Tex | 52% nylon / 48% cotton | Lightweight & Quick-drying | Active gameplay & Changing weather |

-| Budget brands | Usually 100% polyester/cotton | Cheaper, but less breathable | Occasional or novice players |
+| Budget brands | Often 100% polyester/cotton | Cheaper, but less breathable | Occasional or novice players |

 Which combat jacket suits your playing style?